Corionis/ELS/mock/scripts/README.md

 ### Manual Test Checks

- * Check the [hint].els file:
+Check the Hint Tracker datastore/ file:
  * The local system is marked as Done
  * The command is correct
- * Check the Hint Tracker datastore hint tracking file:
-   * The local system is marked as Done

 ### Manual tests